-- Listen to what the person wants to tell you before providing supportive resources, referrals, and information, including those resources listed at the end of this Policy; - Inform the person of your reporting responsibilities, as well as reporting options, including the option to report to the Office of Equal Opportunity & Access; - Be sensitive to the needs of the person who allegedly experienced the conduct, without being judgmental, dismissive, condescending, discriminatory, or retaliatory; and - At the outset of the conversation, if the person making the disclosure appears under 18, ask them if they are 18 years of age or older.
+- Listen to what the person wants to tell you before providing supportive resources, referrals, and information, including those resources listed at the end of this Policy; - Inform the person of your reporting responsibilities, as well as reporting options, including the option to report to the Office of Investigations and Civil Rights ComplianceEqual Opportunity & Access; - Be sensitive to the needs of the person who allegedly experienced the conduct, without being judgmental, dismissive, condescending, discriminatory, or retaliatory; - At the outset of the conversation, if the person making the disclosure appears under 18, ask them if they are 18 years of age or older.
 If they are under 18, explain that all employees, except for confidential employees engaging in privileged communications, are required to report all disclosures of "abuse" as defined by state law (see ORS § 419B.005), including physical or sexual abuse, sexual exploitation, or a current threat of physical or sexual abuse of a minor, to the Department of Human Services or a law enforcement agency.

-In addition to these general expectations, all employees are designated as Confidential Employees, Designated Reporters or Student Employees as set forth below.
+In addition to these general expectations, all employees are designated as either Assisting Employees, Confidential Employees or, Designated Reporters or Student Employees as set forth below.